-The Air Safety List may be updated whenever the Commission deems it is necessary, or upon request of an EU Member State.
+The ASL may be updated whenever the Commission deems it is necessary, or upon request of an EU Member State.
 The ASC normally meets two or three times every year, as necessary.
-In cases of emergency, a specific procedure is foreseen.
+For emergencies, a specific procedure is in place.